comments-ink/django-comments-ink/docs/tutorial.md

  * Comment votes.
  * Comment reactions.

 In addition django-comments-ink extends the capability to send reactions to other objects.
-Say, if a blog post can receive comments it could also receive reactions.
+So that if, say, a blog post can receive comments it could also receive reactions.
 This way users can send likes or dislikes to blog posts, or claps as in the popular publishing site [Medium](https://medium.com).

 ### Removal suggestion